Blog Article

 It also reached past the customer relationship: the organisation's sponsorship deals are bets on exposure turning into business outcomes, and because ticketing and retail data weren't linked to sponsorship analytics, there was no way to show partners how their exposure performed.

-The result was revenue lost twice over - once in missed offers and retention, again in sponsors who, lacking clear evidence of value, are harder to retain, upsell, or charge more.
+The result was revenue lost twice over: once in missed offers and retention, and again in sponsors who, lacking clear evidence of value, are harder to retain, upsell, or charge more.

 Four symptoms.
 One cause.
 Each likely to land on a different team's desk as its own problem.